Table of Contents

 Identifying and Confirming Microdeposits

 A crucial step to the microdeposit process is identifying and confirming the microdeposits.
-It usually takes a few days for the microdeposits to show up in your account.
+It generally takes a few days for the microdeposits to show up in your account.
 Once you see them, you can return to the app or bank account where you initiated the linking process.
-By entering the amount of the microdeposits, you usually complete the microdeposit confirmation process.
+By entering the amount of the microdeposits, you can usually complete the microdeposit confirmation process.

 Recommended: How to Transfer Money From One Bank to Another